redradman/ContagionRL/README.md

 # ContagionRL: A Flexible Platform for Learning in Different Spatial Epidemic Environments
-This paper is the implementation of ContagionRL, a flexible platform designed for reinforcement learning in different spatial epidemic environments.
-ContagionRL is a Gymnasium-compatible environment that unifies compartmental epidemiology and agent-based modeling (ABM).
+This repository contains the codebase for ContagionRL, a platform introduced in our paper for reinforcement learning in spatial epidemic environments which unifies compartmental epidemiology and agent-based modeling (ABM).
 # Requirements
 Create an environment with [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html):
 ```bash